Back to Blog

 Once the problem is framed this way, the next step becomes clearer: you do not just need another dashboard.
 You need a portfolio-level workflow.

 If this problem sounds familiar, the right next read is our guide to consolidating and tracking a portfolio across multiple brokers.
-That page is the practical parent guide for investors who want the step-by-step workflow: exports, normalization, portfolio-level return measurement, and cross-broker visibility.
+That page owns the practical workflow and tool-selection job: exports, normalization, portfolio-level review, and how to choose between a spreadsheet, broker dashboards, or a dedicated tracker.

+This page stays one level earlier in the journey.
+It is the awareness piece for investors who still need to understand why separate broker dashboards create blind spots before they choose a workflow.
 If the main issue you discover is cost drag rather than data sprawl, use the hidden investment fees calculator.
 If you first need to separate dashboard noise from actual investor outcomes, read our guide to calculating real portfolio returns after fees.
 If the main issue is broker selection, compare likely cost stacks with compare broker fees.
 If you want to evaluate dedicated tracking tools instead of relying on individual broker views, see our best portfolio tracker for Europe comparison.
-But the core operational problem usually starts with fragmentation.

 Why we care about this problem